 Approximately 146 participants will take part in this study.
-Part B of the study will consist of approximately 100 participants who are infected by HSV-2 and experiencing recurrent genital lesions.
+Part B will consist of approximately 100 participants who are living with HSV-2 and experiencing RGH.
 Part B of this study is being run in several sites across New Zealand and Australia.
-Part B of the study requires a Screening Visit to determine eligibility, and up to 22 scheduled study visits at the Auckland or Christchurch research unit.
+Part B of the study requires a screening visit to determine eligibility and 10 scheduled clinic visits.